 - The largest one: Demon: The Fallen.
 We never get the other viewpoint, and the viewpoint we do get is filtered through several millennia of resentment.

 - Many 2nd edition Dungeons & Dragons sourcebooks, and most notably the Planescape ones, are assigned specific narrators.
 (This also includes the Ravenloft Van Richten's Guides and a bunch of others.)
 Planescape had more unreliable narrators than others, considering the fact that at least one of them was certifiably insane by human standards...

 - In fact, the Splat book Faces of Evil: The Fiends had several oddball narrators presented as contributors, but by far the most interesting - and likely most unreliable - one was the blue slaad Xanxost who was...
 Who was a slaad.
-That was the best way the editor could describe him.
-Xanxost seemed to be less chaotic than most of his kind, being able to write complete sentences, but he was distracted easily (mostly by his appetite), repeated himself often, and seemed to have trouble counting.
-(Xanxost appeared later to narrate the chapter on the Quasielemental Plane of Steam in the later book The Inner Planes, the editor of that book claiming he was recruited to pen the chapter because feedback to his commentary in the former book was overwhelmingly positive.)
+That was the best way the editor could describe Xanxost.
+Xanxost seemed to be less chaotic than most of its kind, being able to write complete sentences and follow a single train of thought for nearly an entire paragraph at times, but was distracted easily (mostly by its appetite), repeated itself often, and seemed to have trouble counting.
+(Xanxost appeared later to narrate the chapter on the Quasielemental Plane of Steam in the later book The Inner Planes, the editor of that book claiming it was recruited to pen the chapter because feedback to its commentary in the former book was overwhelmingly positive.)